-- 1. Campus Committees: See Section V.A.2 below. - Faculty and Other Academic Appointees, Staff, and Students at locations and departments impacted by this policy must cooperate with the Repatriation Coordinator/Repatriation Point of Contact, and are responsible for adhering to and complying with this policy. - Repatriation Coordinator: The Repatriation Coordinators is theare individuals designated by the Chancellor at each campus with known NAGPRA/CalNAGPRA-eligible Collections to carry primary responsibility for working with Tribes to accomplish compliance with this policy, including Consultation with Tribes, Repatriation, Disposition, and tribal access to Human Remains and Cultural Items.
+- 2. Campus Committees: See Section V.A.2 below. - 3.
+Faculty and other academic appointees, staff, and students at locations and departments impacted by this policy must cooperate with the Repatriation Coordinator/Repatriation Point of Contact, and are responsible for adhering to and complying with this policy.

+4. Repatriation Coordinator: The Repatriation Coordinator is the individual designated by the Chancellor at each campus with known NAGPRA/CalNAGPRA-eligible Collections to carry primary responsibility to accomplish compliance with this policy, including Consultation with Tribes, Repatriation, Disposition, and tribal access to Human Remains and Cultural Items.